ryanfleury/metadesk/tests/grammar.md

  * The semantically annotated Backus-Naur form that we're using is not a
  * good fit to describe the grammar of comments.
  * To prevent the comment in "a /* comment */ b" from being interpreted as
- * a comment_before of "b", instead of what it is (a comment_after of "a"),
+* a prev_comment of "b", instead of what it is (a next_comment of "a"),
 * we would have to complicate the grammar by introducing several extra
 * productions with this specific purpose in mind.
 * The sensitivity of whitespace in the attachment of comments to nodes is
 * also cumbersome to express in BNF.
 */